-Sports Mouthguard: Protect Your Teeth, Braces & Lips
+Sports Mouthguard (Protect Your Teeth, Braces & Lips)

 According to Sports Health, approximately 30 million children and adolescents are involved in sports annually in the United States, and the impact of dental injuries can be significant.

 Every year, more than 5 million teeth are knocked out in the United States, accruing nearly $500 million in care costs.
-In addition, treating an avulsed tooth over a lifetime is between $5,000 and $20,000.

-Mouthguards are essential equipment to prevent dental injuries and expensive dental treatment.
 The mouthguard’s role is to shield the teeth from a direct blow leading to fractured or knocked-out teeth; ouch!
 What should be done if this occurs?

-Sports mouthguards come in all shapes and sizes and serve two roles.
 First, it protects your teeth from direct impact with an object such as an elbow, ball, puck, or stick.
-Second, it shields your teeth from impact leading to tooth fracture, jaw fracture, or concussion.

 Most sports mouthguards encapsulate the upper teeth and fit within the confines of the lips.
 In addition, some sports mouthguards feature a lip guard that protects the soft tissues of the lip.